remon/simple_search_rails/README.md

 2. run `bundle install` to install all required gems

-3. run `rails db:seed` to populate the database on mlab
+3. run `rails db:seed` to populate the database

+4. run `bundle exec rspec spec/models` to run tests .

-4- run `rails s` then go to `localhost:3000` , you will find your app there
+5. run `rails s` then go to `localhost:3000` , you will find your app there